Home/Blog/Lifestyle/Ayurveda/Kalonji Seeds (Black Cumin): Uses, Benefits, Side Effects and more!

 • Oleic acid

 The high antioxidant content is considered to be responsible for many of the kalonji benefits.
-Now, let’s move on to understand the health benefits of these nutrient-packed seeds.
+Now, let’s understand these nutrient-packed seeds’ health benefits.

 Kalonji seeds are a natural panacea with an array of health benefits.
 Here’s an insight into how these minuscule but mighty seeds can make a big difference to your health.